pgjlucas/bomberman/README.md

 # Bomberman
 ## Scope
-Development of my version of the well-known game Bomberman.
+Custom version of the well-known game Bomberman.

 ## Description
 Two player game.
 The goal is to defeat the other one by exploring a map, using bombs and finding bonuses.